RashmiSharma1191/Walmart-Sales-Forecasting-Capstone-Project/README.md

 ## ⚙️ Algorithm and Motivation

-The selection of algorithms depends on the type of forecasting problem.
-Since this is a time-series forecasting problem, the project explores machine learning and statistical models that capture temporal trends, seasonality, and the impact of external variables.
+The project utilizes the SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous factors) model from the statsmodels library.
+SARIMAX was chosen because it is highly effective for retail sales forecasting, allowing the model to capture complex weekly seasonality and long-term trends while simultaneously integrating the influence of external economic variables (like Fuel Prices and CPI) and holiday events.

 ## 🧠 Assumptions